causalMedAnalysis/cmedR/README.md

 # cmedR: An R Package for Analyzing Causal Mediation

-## About casualMedR
+## About cmedR
-`casualMedR` is a R package for implementing the methods described in Wodtke and Zhou (Forthcoming, Cambridge University Press) "Causal Mediation Analysis."
+`cmedR` is a R package for implementing the methods described in Wodtke and Zhou (Forthcoming, Cambridge University Press) "Causal Mediation Analysis."
 This package is currently under active development.
-Functionality may change without notice, and there may be bugs or incomplete features.
-Use with caution and at your own risk.
+Functionality may change, and there may be bugs or incomplete features.

 ## Table of Contents
 - [linmed – mediation analysis using linear models](#linmed-mediation-analysis-using-linear-models)